Archie588/On-premises-Active-Directory-Deployed-in-the-Cloud-Azure-/README.md

 </p>
 <p>
-The Active Directory Users and Computers allows systems Admins to configure password policy and accout lockout policy using - group policy management, under "Default Domain Policy" and "Account Lockout Policy" as shown here on the screenshot.
+The Active Directory Users and Computers allows systems Admins to configure password policy and account lockout policy using - group policy management, under "Default Domain Policy" and "Account Lockout Policy" as shown here on the screenshot.
 </p>
 <br />